-Sub-clover annual pastures respond well to set stocking and hard grazing.
+Annual legume pastures respond well to set stocking and hard grazing.
 They can be very labour-efficient and stock on them do well.

-On appropriate soil types, sub-clover should last forever as permanent pasture.
-Sub-clover is not well suited to sands, and where serradella is a more suitable option.
+Annual legume pastures (sub-clover and medics) respond to set stocking and strategic hard grazing.
+They can be very labour efficient and stock do well on them.
+On appropriate soil types, both sub-clover and medics persist well, and are an excellent base for very productive pastures.
+Sub-clovers are more suited to acid soils while medics prefer alkaline soils.
+Neither is well suited to sands, where serradella is a more suitable option.
 If the cropping rotation is short (one or two years) sub-clover will not need to be reseeded when the paddock goes back into the pasture phase.
 If the rotation is longer, there are more suitable pasture legumes for ley farming (e.g. biserrula).
 Alternatively, for phase farming, the re-seeding of pasture legumes (for e.g. French serradella) at the start of the pasture phase can be an option.